fnalways/terminus-docs/docs/manual/tutorials/set-custom-domain.md

  After successful authorization, your Olares ID with the custom domain, `justtest1953@xxxx.cloud`, is successfully created.
 The member status on the **Domain management** page becomes **Verified**.

-## Step 6: Install & activate Olares
+## Step 6: Install and activate Olares
 Almost there!
 Now you are all set to install and activate Olares using the customized Olares ID.

-1. Update the installation script with the environment variables of your own domain and local name, and execute it to start the installation:
+1. Use the installation script with specified environment variables to start the installation:

     ```bash
     export TERMINUS_OS_DOMAINNAME=xxxx.cloud \
       && export TERMINUS_OS_USERNAME=justtest1953 \
       && curl -sSfL https://olares.sh | bash -
     ```
+- `export TERMINUS_OS_DOMAINNAME=xxxx.cloud`: Specify your custom domain.
+- `export TERMINUS_OS_USERNAME=justtest1953`: Specify the username (local name).
 2. Wait for the installation to finish.
 Depending on your network, the process can take 20–30 minutes.
-When the installation completes, you will see the prompt like below:
+When the installation completes, you will see the wizard URL and login credentials:

     ```bash
     2024-12-17T21:00:58.086+0800        Olares is running at: